Last reviewed on 8th July 2023 by Martin Alexander (Mortgage Advisor)

 Freelancing has become a popular trend over the years.
-If you’re a freelancer, you may benefit from working with many different clients and have the flexibility that traditional employment rarely has.
-On the other hand, getting a mortgage as a freelancer is often more difficult when compared to regular employment.
+If you’re a freelancer, you can work with many different clients and have the flexibility that traditional employment rarely has.
+In comparison, getting a mortgage as a freelancer can be challenging compared to regular employment.

-Even if you’re employed and freelance in your spare time, using income from freelance work towards your mortgage isn’t always a straightforward task.
-Nonetheless, lenders are aware of the increase in mortgages for freelancers and will consider income from freelance work.
+If you’re employed and freelance in your spare time, using income from freelance work towards your mortgage isn’t always a straightforward task.
+Having said that, lenders are aware of the increase in mortgages for freelancers and will consider income from freelance work.

 Are mortgages for freelancers different to regular mortgages?

-What this means is, each lender you apply with will assess your employment status and income, among other things such as your credit history in their own unique way.
-If you’re a freelancer, applying for a mortgage is often far from easy but that’s not to say you shouldn’t apply.
-This is because freelancing often has varied and fluctuating income each month and year.
+If you’re a freelancer, applying for a mortgage is often far from easy, but that’s not to say you shouldn’t apply.
+This is because freelancing has varied income each month, which often fluctuates.
 Sometimes, the difference in income can raise concerns regarding your affordability.

-When compared to employed applicants, lenders are often able to see a clear annual income or base salary.
-This allows lenders to gain a good understanding of what an applicant earns and will earn going forward.
-As a result, affordability can be calculated without much difficulty.
+When compared to employed applicants, lenders can see a clear annual income or base salary.
+This allows lenders to gain a good understanding of what an applicant earns and is projected to earn.
+As a result, affordability can be calculated with little difficulty.

-As a freelance worker, lenders will assess your application in a different way to employed workers.
-This is why preparing your application beforehand will not only increase your chances of approval but may also allow you to borrow more.
+As a freelance worker, lenders will assess your application differently from employed workers.
+This is why preparing your application beforehand will increase your chances of approval and allow you to borrow more.

 How do lenders assess mortgages for freelancers?

 Freelance work varies quite considerably.
-For instance, you may have several contracts with companies that span for months, even years or you may freelance for different companies as and when the work comes in.
-As a result, lenders will assess your application according to your income and the way in which you freelance.
+For instance, you may have several contracts with companies that span for months, even years.
+You may freelance for different companies as and when the work comes in.
+As a result, lenders will assess your application according to your income and how you freelance.

-The main thing is to show lenders that your income is guaranteed or at least highly likely to continue or increase.
+It’s important to show lenders that your income is guaranteed or at least highly likely to continue or increase.
 The last thing lenders want is for you to take a mortgage and then get little or no work from freelancing.
-Outlining the stability of your income is crucial in getting a mortgage as a freelancer.
-This is because you’ll of course need an income to repay your mortgage.
+Outlining the stability of your income is crucial in getting a mortgage as a freelancer, as you’ll need an income to repay your mortgage.

 Mortgage lenders for freelancers typically require accounts or tax returns, depending on how your freelancing work is structured.
-For instance, if you’re a sole trader you’ll require a tax return in the form of an SA302 from the HMRC.
-If your freelancing work is under a limited company, you’ll need accounts signed off by a qualified accountant.
+For instance, if you’re a sole trader, you’ll require a tax return such as an SA302 from the HMRC.
+If your freelancing is under a limited company, you’ll need accounts signed off by a qualified accountant.

-Employment structures can vary and may overlap, so do consult an advisor if you’re unsure about which category you fall under.
+Employment structures can vary and overlap, so consult an advisor if you need clarification on which category you fall under.

-Most lenders require at least three year’s worth of income history or accounts.
-Some lenders may consider you even if you’ve only been freelancing for one year.
+Most lenders require at least three years of income history.
+Some lenders may approve you even if you’ve only been freelancing for one year.
 Having contracts for future work can also help your application.
-Nonetheless, you’d need to have an income history for at least one year if it’s the only income you have.
+Nonetheless, you’d need to have an income history for at least one year if it’s your only income.

-Having been a freelance worker for a number of years with a proven track record will place you in a better position than if you’ve only been a freelancer for a short period of time.
-That being said, if freelancing is an additional income to other work or income from investments, most lenders should consider you.
+Having been a freelance worker for several years with a proven track record will place you in a better position than if you’ve only been freelancing for a short period.
+However, if freelancing is an additional income to other work or income from investments, most lenders should consider you.

-Some lenders are more suitable for self-employed applicants, largely due to the flexibility in their assessments.
-This is because other lenders can be more strict in their approach when assessing freelancers.
-One lender may accept you if you’ve only been a freelancer for one year, whereas a different lender could request up to three years worth of accounts.
+Some lenders are more suitable for self-employed applicants, mainly due to the flexibility in their assessments.
+This is because other lenders can be more strict when assessing freelancers.
+One lender may accept you if you’ve only been a freelancer for one year, whereas a different lender could request up to three years of accounts.

-If you’re unsure of what to do, make an enquiry with an advisor who will inform you of what’s possible.
-Don’t risk applying directly with a lender yourself.
-If you’re declined it will leave your chances of getting a mortgage very slim.
+If you need help with what to do, make an enquiry with an advisor who will inform you of what’s possible.
+Avoid applying directly with a lender yourself.
+If you’re declined, it will leave your chances of getting a mortgage very slim.